Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 Knowledge without walls.

 You don't have to study economics to belong here.
-What matters is curiosity, commitment, and the willingness to think beyond the lecture hall.
-EEA is for anyone who wants to understand how the world works — and do something about it.
+What matters is curiosity and the willingness to think past the lecture hall.
+EEA is for anyone who wants to understand how the world works, and do something about it.

 02